SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ExtraTableInfo/getName.md

 so.topic: reference
 ---

+# ExtraTableInfo.getName()

 This method will return the textual name of the extra table.